On This Page

 Guided independent study

 We are investing in key areas beyond your studies including our career services, library and well-being, to be available both face-to-face on campus and online with many of these available 24/7.
 We have new, modern library facilities on both campuses offering inspirational environments for study and research.
-Libraries contain resources in print and digital formats, a range of study spaces and dedicated librarian who can assist with your learning.
+Libraries contain resources in print and digital formats, a range of study spaces and a dedicated librarian who can assist with your learning.

 Academic support